STI Advocacy

 Specific findings by country include:

-- Kenya: Kenya’s National AIDS and STI Control Program (NASCOP) has implemented strategies to raise awareness about STIs, promote condom use, and increase access to STI testing and treatment.
+Kenya’s National AIDS and STI Control Program (NASCOP) has implemented strategies to raise awareness about STIs, promote condom use, and increase access to STI testing and treatment.
 Yet the new analysis, conducted by the Nyanza Reproductive Health Society across three diverse regions of Kenya (Coast, Nairobi, and Western), found that many people at risk for STIs do not seek testing.
 Their reasons include a lack of awareness of the need to test, fear of stigma, and scarcity of test kits.
 The analysis also highlighted a need for more locally relevant STI data to support advocacy efforts.
+Additionally, this work recognized the importance of strengthening national policy frameworks, enhancing youth-friendly services, and ensuring STI guidelines are accessible and implemented consistently across counties.

-- Lesotho: The Lesotho Network of AIDS Service Organizations (LENASO) interviewed health professionals and conducted a series of focus groups with adolescents and adults in Mapholeneng, an area where mining and other large-scale development projects have spurred population growth.
+The Lesotho Network of AIDS Service Organizations (LENASO) interviewed health professionals and conducted a series of focus groups with adolescents and adults in Mapholeneng, an area where mining and other large-scale development projects have spurred population growth.
 They found substantial gaps in access to STI information and services, including condoms.
 Many people reported they are afraid to discuss STI symptoms with parents, partners, or health providers.
+As a result, they call for integrating STI services into HIV and primary care programs, investing in new diagnostics and vaccines, and mobilizing civil society to reduce stigma and expand community-led education and care.

-- Malawi: The Journalists Association Against AIDS (JournAIDS) found that little relevant local data on STIs had been collected in Malawi.
+The Journalists Association Against AIDS (JournAIDS) found that little relevant local data on STIs had been collected in Malawi.
 Perhaps as a result, national health policies either fail to mention STIs at all, or make recommendations based on information dating back to 2017 – before, for example, Malawi’s introduction of the HPV vaccine.
-JournAIDS shared their findings with a wide range of civil society influencers, policymakers, and reporters, laying the groundwork for coordinated national advocacy.
+JournAIDS shared their findings with a wide range of civil society influencers, policymakers, and reporters, exposing critical gaps in diagnostics, drug access, and HPV vaccination coverage, and laying the groundwork for coordinated national advocacy.
+Their efforts resulted in the creation of a new STI civil society platform, an open letter to the Ministry of Health, and a white paper calling for a national STI strategy.

-- South Africa: Through consultations with local government officials and civil society leaders in North West, Gauteng, and KwaZulu Natal Provinces, the HIV Survivor’s Partner Network identified several major STI prevention gaps.
+Through consultations with local government officials and civil society leaders in North West, Gauteng, and KwaZulu Natal Provinces, the HIV Survivor’s Partner Network identified several major STI prevention gaps.
 They found that test kit shortages lead providers to diagnose STIs based on symptoms alone, which may lead to under- or over-treatment and could potentially exacerbate antimicrobial resistance.
 They also noted that limited HPV vaccination coverage leaves significant populations, including adult women, boys, and girls who attend private schools, unprotected.
-And they call for greater civil society engagement to advance STI literacy and advocate for new diagnostics and vaccines.
+Specifically, they found that only 35% of HIV testing clients were screened for STIs, and that many community organizations lacked STI literacy materials.
+Additionally, most private school girls had not been offered the free HPV vaccine, underscoring the urgent need for policy reforms.
+They call for greater civil society engagement to advance STI literacy and advocate for new diagnostics and vaccines.

-- Uganda: An analysis from ACTS-101 showed that Uganda’s national public health response has proactively addressed STI prevention.
+An analysis from ACTS-101 showed that Uganda’s national public health response has proactively addressed STI prevention.
 However, STI programming is incorporated within, and often overshadowed by HIV prevention programs.
-The researchers note a need for specific, targeted STI advocacy and services, including advocacy for new vaccines and diagnostics.
+Despite these challenges, opportunities exist, including the presence of trained health workers, supportive clinical guidelines, and rapid diagnostic tools.
+The advocates call for increased financing, clearer policy direction, and stronger advocacy specifically focused on STI vaccines and diagnostics.

-- Zambia: In a series of focus groups with female sex workers, men who have sex with men, and transgender women, the Latu Human Rights Foundation found that most were unaware of the importance of STI testing.
+In a series of focus groups with female sex workers, men who have sex with men, and transgender women, the Latu Human Rights Foundation found that most were unaware of the importance of STI testing.
 Health professionals were also interviewed and reported that clinics had limited testing supplies and tended to prioritize testing for pregnant women over other groups at increased risk for STIs.
-They recommend advocacy efforts focused on raising awareness of STI risk and reducing stigma.
+They also revealed that STI tests remain scarce across government facilities, and that the US Administration’s “stop-work orders” severely disrupted STI services, leaving key populations vulnerable to stigma, treatment interruptions, and reduced access to both STI and HIV services.
+They recommended targeted STI awareness campaigns, advocacy to increase testing supplies and services for key populations, and strong advocacy for political commitments and funding to restore and expand equitable STI care.

-- Zimbabwe: Through a series of focus groups and one-on-one interviews across 9 of Zimbabwe’s 10 districts, Pangaea Zimbabwe AIDS Trust (PZAT) found substantial gaps in STI prevention and care services, often due to structural factors including long wait times, service costs, and stockouts, as well as significant concerns about stigma.
-PZAT recommends advocates build an inclusive movement to address these challenges and push for increased funding and innovation in STI services.
+Through a series of focus groups and one-on-one interviews across 9 of Zimbabwe’s 10 districts, Pangaea Zimbabwe AIDS Trust (PZAT) found substantial gaps in STI prevention and care services, often due to structural factors including long wait times, service costs, and stockouts, as well as significant concerns about stigma.
+PZAT’s final report shows progress in STI advocacy: STI programming was prioritized in Zimbabwe’s National Health Budget and AIDS Trust Fund, with government commitments to expand mobile clinics, improve supply chains, and integrate STI indicators into national monitoring systems.
+The team recommends that advocates build an inclusive movement pushing for increased funding and innovation in STI services.